 The Department has also seen burgeoning links with the renewable energy industry.
 Some of these research links have led to the establishment of formal technology partnerships; the Rolls-Royce University Technology Centre in Composites and a composites technology partnership with Vestas Wind Systems.

-The result of this close relationship with industry, associated with substantial research funding from other UK and EU sources, is that the Department's research is industrially relevant and at the leading edge of the aerospace sector as reflected by the high proportion of research found to be internationally excellent and world-leading in the 2008 UK Government Research Assessment Exercise.
+The result of this close relationship with industry, associated with substantial research funding from other UK and EU sources, is that the Department's research is industrially relevant and at the leading edge of the aerospace sector as reflected by the high proportion of research found to be internationally excellent and world-leading in the 2014 UK Research Excellence Framework.